Turks and Caicos

 for a Calypso band or an exotic seafood stew.

-The Turks and Caicos, which consist of 40 different islands and cay's, is 2 island groups separated by a 22-mile passage.
+The Turks and Caicos consist of 40 different islands and cays.
+Grand Turk and Provo are separated by a 22-mile passage.
 The Caicos are to the west and the Turks to the east.

 Development has been confined mostly to the Caicos side and the island of Providenciales, or Provo, which owes its popularity to Grace Bay Beach, a magnificent semi-circle of white sand that borders the richly colored turquoise waters of Grace Bay.